iobroker-community-adapters/ioBroker.device-watcher/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+- changed wrong type of datapoint lastCheck
+- added possibility to choose own offline time for each adapter
+- added Whatsapp notification services
+- improved sonoff devices
+- added row with online and offline status in table allDevices
+- added alexa2 and esphome devices
+- Added priority for pushover notifications

 ### 0.0.8 (2022-07-05)

 - added own notes field for blacklist